BengtGustafsson/P0365-Prefix-for-and-postfix-indexing/README.md

     }

-This competes well compared to what this proposal would offer, but relies on the dubious feaure of allowing out of bounds slice indices (in case there are fewer than five arguments to signal).
+This competes well compared to what this proposal would offer, but relies on the dubious feature of allowing out of bounds slice indices (in case there are fewer than five arguments to signal).
 This is not consistents with other parts of the language and hides some types of programmer errors.
 With this proposal you would use pack indexing and a for
 expression: